-For this problem, you will use the file campus.nef within the assignment data ZIP archive provided in the course webpage.
+For this problem, you will use the file campus.nef within the assignment data ZIP archive provided on the course web page.
 This is a RAW image that was captured with a Nikon D3400 DSLR camera.
 As discussed in class, RAW images do not look like standard images before first undergoing a "development" process2.
 The developed image should look something like the image in Figure 1.
 The final result can vary greatly, depending on the choices you make in your implementation of the image processing pipeline.